Police: Man armed with handgun killed by St. Paul officers

-St. Paul police spokesman Steve Linders tells KSTP-TV that officers were dispatched to a multi-unit dwelling around 2:30 a.m.
-Sunday.

-Linders says a male 911 caller reported that someone had fired multiple shots on the second floor of a residence, but that the caller hung up without reporting more information.
+Police say officers were dispatched around 2:30 a.m. after a male 911 caller reported that someone had fired multiple shots inside a residence.
+The caller then hung up.

-Police reports say responding officers encountered a man with a handgun, and that two officers eventually discharged their weapons.
-Medics were called, but the man was pronounced dead at the scene.
+Police say responding officers encountered a man with a handgun, and two officers later discharged their weapons.

-No details about the man or the two officers were immediately released.
+No details about the man or officers have been released.
+The Minnesota Bureau of Criminal Apprehension is investigating.

-Both officers were wearing activated body cameras.
-The footage is being turned over to the Minnesota Bureau of Criminal Apprehension.
+Last week in neighboring Minneapolis, a local prosecutor said two officers were justified when they fatally shot a man who'd turned toward them with a loaded gun.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.